Guidelines for Graduate Programs

 - The college dean, as certifying officer, has sufficient evidence that he/she believes the student will complete all degree requirements (graduate or undergraduate) by the official August Graduation date.
 For undergraduate students, this would be limited to eight credit hours or less to complete degree requirements in the summer and an overall GPA and major GPA greater than or equal to 2.10.

-- The advisor must submit a request to the Associate Dean for Academic Affairs stating that the student is within 8 credit hours of graduation and request permission to participate in the ceremony.
+- The advisor must submit a request to walk at graduation to the Associate Dean for Academic Affairs stating that the student is within 8 credit hours of graduation and request permission to participate in the ceremony.
 The department chair must approve any requests for students who have more than 8 hours of coursework remaining.

 - Student must show proof of registration for the summer semester.